 - Whom they can contact for their queries.

 Different Research Ethics for Different Disciplines

 There are general codes of ethics for different disciplines.
 You can use the Declaration of Helsinki for biomedical research.
-There are even ethics guidelines for internet researchers and psychologists.
+There are even ethics research guidelines for internet researchers and psychologists.

-Regardless of the discipline, all ethical guidelines seek to maximize good and minimize ill effects.
+Regardless of the discipline, all ethical research guidelines seek to maximize good and minimize ill effects.
 Research ethics, therefore, require that all participants provide voluntary informed consent.
 All research must seek to answer questions that will benefit humanity.
 The risks must be minimized as far as humanly possible.

 Is there anything in this checklist that could help you refine your use of ethics?
 Can you suggest some more rules for research ethics that need to be followed?
 Share your thoughts with us in the comments below!